subscribe via RSS

 sudo apt-get install libhdf5-dev).

 - an MPI implementation to compile and run the multi-node version of GPUSPH.
-Some MPI implementations are CUDA-aware, i.e. they cna handle GPU pointers directly; please prefer a CUDA-aware MPI implementation if possible.
+Some MPI implementations are CUDA-aware, i.e. they can handle GPU pointers directly; please prefer a CUDA-aware MPI implementation if possible.

 - the Chrono library for rigid body dynamics (see the documentation for the installation of CHRONO).

-(Note that GPUSPH v3 required ODE compiled for single-precision; this is not used anymore in GPUSPH v4).
+(Note that GPUSPH v3 required ODE compiled for single-precision; this is not used anymore since GPUSPH v4).

 To download, compile and run GPUSPH, use

 See the documentation for the list of compilation and execution options.